Zattoo: Zattoo B2B

+In its B2B operations, Zattoo has been offering a hosted and managed OTT and IPTV service for network operators and media companies since 2012.
+This includes the ingest chain from live TV and Video on Demand content, including encoding, transcoding, multi-DRM and storage through to playout and front-end applications.
+The company focuses on providing a White Label Product with applications for specific devices including set top boxes, streaming devices and mobile platforms including iOS, Android or Windows 10.

+Zattoo intends that their TV as a Service approach can enable network operators and media companies to launch a TV service under their own brand.

 Availability

 Applications exist for all major mobile platforms and for set-top boxes, video game consoles and connected TVs.
 Some applications are restricted to specific countries.

 Countries

 The service is currently available in Switzerland and Germany.
 Since October 2020 Zattoo is also available in Austria.
 Zattoo will grow internationally with its partners in the B2B business.

 On 19 December 2009, the Audiovisual Media Services Directive regarding watching TV online from other EU countries came into force.
 This does not affect Zattoo or other P2PTV providers at all, since the directive only changes the jurisdiction where a country does not allow the reception of a foreign TV channel due to different laws.
 But the reason why P2PTV channels are not available all over the EU is not that the country of the viewer would not allow it, but that the TV channel itself cannot allow it due to licensing restrictions of the TV programs.